OliverZott/maui-training/README.md

 - `MainPage.xaml.cs` code-behind file, containing the logic for user interactions and UI updates
 - `MainPageViewModel.cs` view model for the main page

 - `MauiProgram.cs`  file to configure services, middleware, and other app-level settings.
-It�s similar to the Startup.cs file in ASP.NET Core and  entry point for the application.
+It’s similar to the Startup.cs file in ASP.NET Core and  entry point for the application.
 All platform-specific code calls the CreateMauiApp method of the static MauiProgram class in the end!
 You also register your services to **IoC/DI container** here `builder.Services.AddSingleton<IMyService, MyService>();`

 At runtime, the app starts up in a platform-specific way and when initialization is complete, the platform-specific code calls the `MauiProgram.CreateMauiApp` method, which then creates and runs the `App` object